-The areas reviewed by LGSS in 2014/15 were Accounts Receivable (Debtors), Accounts Payable (Creditors), General Ledger, Payroll, Bank Reconciliation (Cash), Fixed Assets, and Treasury Management.
+The areas reviewed by LGSS in 2015/16 were Accounts Receivable (Debtors), Accounts Payable (Creditors), Payroll and Bank Reconciliation (Cash).

-LGSS is pleased to report that they were able to give "substantial" or "full" assurance on all the systems that have been reviewed.
+LGSS is pleased to report that they were able to give "substantial" or "good" assurance on all the systems that have been reviewed.